WarrenGreen/Jarse/dashboard/README.md

 Then, run ```npm install``` to install all of the dependencies.

 If you want to run the development server, then simply run ```nodemon app.js```.
 Otherwise run ```node app.js```, and navigate to localhost:3000 in your browser.

+For any changes you make, run ```gulp``` to ensure that you properly re-compile everything back to normal.